TylerBarnes/gatsby-plugin-transition-link/readme.md

 ## Usage with persistent layouts

 Since it was finicky / hard getting layouts to work properly using `gatsby-plugin-layout` or Gatsby browser apis, I've integrated the code from gatsby-plugin-layout into this plugin.
+If you're trying to use TransitionLink in your layout and you're getting an error about missing context, using this option will solve your problem.

 Usage: